Size ranking: 74th

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

 Norma is one of the constellations introduced by the French astronomer Nicolas Louis de Lacaille following his mapping of the southern skies in 1751–52.
 It consists of faint stars between Ara and Lupus that were not catalogued by Ptolemy.
-On his 1756 planisphere Lacaille called it l’Equerre et la Regle, the Square and Rule, depicting it as a draughtsman’s set-square and ruler, although in the accompanying star catalogue the name was given simply as l'Équerre.
+On his 1756 planisphere Lacaille called it l’Equerre et la Regle, although in his accompanying star catalogue the name was given simply as l'Équerre.
+In the notes to his catalogue he described it as representing an architect’s set-square and ruler.

 Lacaille placed it next to another of his inventions, the compasses (le Compas, now known as Circinus), and the southern triangle (Triangulum Australe); this latter figure was an earlier invention of the Dutch navigators Keyser and de Houtman which Lacaille visualized as a builder’s level, thereby creating a trio of surveying and drawing instruments.
 On the 1763 edition of the planisphere Lacaille Latinized and shortened the name of the constellation to Norma; others, though, preferred the fuller name Norma et Regula, as did Johann Bode on his atlas of 1801 (see illustration below).
 The brightest stars of Norma are of only fourth magnitude and none have names.

 In his widely quoted book Star Names, Their Lore and Meaning, the historian R. H. Allen called this constellation ‘the Level and Square’.
 Allen said that the French edition of Flamsteed’s star atlas (i.e. the Atlas Céleste of Jean Fortin) showed it as Niveau, the level, but a glance at that atlas shows he is wrong.
 The alternative name ‘level’ was actually applied to the southern triangle, Triangulum Australe.
 Allen seemingly misread the French map and transferred the name to the wrong constellation, in a reprise of the way in which star names were misapplied through misreadings of maps down the ages.
 Allen’s error has caused confusion ever since.